-Glimpse the past through old images of Oldham, in the Greater Manchester area of North West England.
+Glimpse history through old images of Oldham, in the Greater Manchester area of North West England, UK.

 Maytime Celebrations 1928

-See Oldham’s Maytime celebrations in 1928, when the rose queen was crowned bedfore a long line of adults, children and horses processed through the streets.
+See Oldham’s Maytime celebrations in 1928, when the rose queen was crowned, before being processed through the streets along with a long line of adults, children and horses.

 Crowning the rose queen at Oldham, Lancashire (1928) – British Pathé on YouTube